therealsphinx/support.balsamiq.com/content/plugins/confluenceperformance.md

 ---

-We recently improved the behavior of Mockups 3 for Confluence Cloud so that the tool works more smoothly for our existing Confluence users.
+We have gotten a lot of feedback about the performance of Mockups 3 for Confluence Cloud in regards to displaying mockups on the Confluence page.
+The good news is that, if you update to the latest version of Mockups 3 for Confluence Cloud, new projects should load faster automatically.

-Starting from Version 1.1.0, we now display an image (static PNG file) as a placeholder for your mockups.

-## What issues does this address?

-After collecting enough feedback about the way people use our tool in the Confluence environment, we made this change to address mainly two issues:

-*   **Perfomance issue:** Confluence page would take too much time to load because many mockup macros were included in the page.
-This is taken care of now that we display an image of your mockup instead of an interactive viewer (option still accessible via the [Full Screen Presentation Mode](https://docs.balsamiq.com/desktop/fullscreen/))

-*   **PDF export:** Exporting a PDF of your Confluence page would result in having **no** Mockup included in the file.
-This is now solved since mockup images are included in the PDF export.

-## Awesome!
-How do I get it?
+If you want to learn how to speed up your existing projects, keep reading!

+## Updating Your Existing Projects to the New Mockups Macro

-First, update your Mockups 3 for Confluence Cloud to the latest version.
+After you have updated to the [latest version of Mockups 3 for Confluence Cloud](https://marketplace.atlassian.com/plugins/com.balsamiq.mockups.confluence/cloud/overview), your new projects will automatically update to the new, faster Mockups Macro.

-While new projects will have these improvements by default, existing projects will (at first) still display the interactive mockup macro.
-You can easily identify the interactive macro:
+Existing projects will need to be updated manually, but it's a super quick process.
+To identify a project using the old macro, look in the upper left corner of the mockup viewer.
+If you see the mockup browser or the menubar toggle, that's the older macro.

 ![](https://media.balsamiq.com/img/support/prodfaqs/oldUX.png)

-Keeping the interactive macro can be handy if the performance doesn't suffer from it.
-If on the other hand, you'd like to "transform" those macros to images (static PNG files), here are the steps to follow:
+Here are the steps for turning the old macro into the new one:

-* Edit the Confluence page, then Edit the macro and launch the Balsamiq editor.
+* In the Confluence page editor, edit the macro, and launch the Balsamiq Editor.

 ![](https://media.balsamiq.com/img/support/prodfaqs/editconfluence.gif)

-* Once in the editor, export all mockups to PNG and quit the editor.
-Then save the macro and save the Confluence page.
+* Once in the Mockups Editor, export all mockups to PNG, and then close the editor.
+The macro will be updated once you save it _and_ the Confluence page.

 ![](https://media.balsamiq.com/img/support/prodfaqs/pngexport.gif)

-You know have an PNG macro that you can copy, download and that will be included in your any PDF export of your Confluence page!
-The page will load much faster and you can now easily add multiple macros on the page if needed.
+{{% alert info %}}**Note:** If your project contains multiple mockups, you can select which mockup will be displayed by selecting the **Starting Mockup** in the macro editor{{% /alert %}}

+Once the macro is updated, the Confluence page should load much quicker, and will be completely compatible with Confluence's Export to PDF functionality.

-Please [let us know](https://balsamiq.com/company/contact/#/t/m4c?_k=0mmlaq) if you have any question or comment about this, we're always here to help! :)
+Please [let us know](https://balsamiq.com/company/contact/#/t/m4c?_k=0mmlaq) if you have any questions or comments about this, we're always here to help! :)

+---

+## You Mentioned Feedback - What Issues Are You Addressing?

+We got a lot of feedback from our users about how they use Mockups in Confluence and released this update to address the two biggest issues:

+*   **Performance:** A Confluence page could take too much time to load because there were several macros on the page - all of which had to load our new viewer.
+This has been resolved by displaying a static PNG, rather than an interactive viewer (which is still accessible via the [Full Screen Presentation Mode](https://docs.balsamiq.com/desktop/fullscreen/)).
+The PNG should load immediately.

+*   **PDF export:** Because the viewer was loading images differently, exporting a Confluence page to PDF wouldn't result in any mockups being shown in the export.
+Again, we have implemented static PNGs to the rescue!